Tientjie-san/QuoridorEnvironment/README.md

 ## Overview

 Quoridor is a two-player board game where each player tries to reach the opposite end of the board before their opponent.
 The game is played on a grid of squares, and each player has a number of walls that can be placed to block the other player's progress.
 QuoridorEnvironment provides a way to simulate this game, and provides a framework for building agents that can play against each other.
+The QuordorEnv class is a subclass of PettingsZoo AECEnv

 ## Requirements